shuntress/web-host/README.md

 Any URL with `private` in the path will require the user to log in.

-Authentication may be controlled per-directory by adding a newline-separated list of user names in a file called `.authorized_users`.
+Authorization may be controlled per-directory by adding a newline-separated list of user names in a file called `.authorized_users`.

 When any static resource is requested, the index module will recurse up the tree towards the root looking for an `.authorized_users` file.
 If no `.authorized_users` file is found, the request will be **accepted**.